johko/blog-posts/hf-blogs/robot-holmes-1.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/607feb037c746d01ecb19180/Fw-D-aPntUjNpWpQN-acg.png)

-*“Its [Old SAN](https://arxiv.org/pdf/1511.02274.pdf), he has been found dead inside his devastated workshop.”*
+*“It's [Old SAN](https://arxiv.org/pdf/1511.02274.pdf), he has been found dead inside his devastated workshop.”*
 Old SAN - one of the people over in *Vision Language Village*.
 A reputable citizen - has been there for ages, basically started the whole part of town with some other guys.
 There were rumours of him being some sort of leader in the district’s community.
 Now he’s dead and he is not the first one in the Village recently.
 *“There is something going on on the other side of the river Holmes”*, the chief proclaimed.
 *“Almost every other week an established citizen is murdered.
 We have a Murder Series on our hands and no clue.
 I want you to find out what’s going on over there.”*